yifanwu/b2/DEV_README.md

 ### Asynchrony

-Right when the user does the interaction, the Midas pane is set to be busy---interactions are disabled.
+Right when the user does the interaction, the pane is set to be busy---interactions are disabled.
 Then when it gets the last ack from the code (`after_selection`), it releases.